-The find_previous_node() function is responsible for locating an element in the list that precedes the element that has to be removed.
+The find\previous\node() function is responsible for locating an element in the list that precedes the element that has to be removed.
 If there is no element in the list to be removed, the function returns the address of the last element of the list.
-Please note the similarity of the definition of the function to the definition of the find_spot() function.
+Please note the similarity of the definition of the function to the definition of the find\spot() function.
 The element is located inside the while loop.
-In traversing the list two pointers are used: the list_pointer and the previous, which plays the same role as its counterpart in the find_spot() function.
-The loop stops (refer to the line no. 5) when list pointer value is NULL or points element that has to be removed, because of the value of its data field.
-However, the function returns the address of the element that precedes the removed one.
+Two pointers are used for traversing the list: the list\pointer and the previous, which plays the same role as its counterpart in the find\spot() function.
+The loop stops (refer to the line no. 5) when the list pointer value is NULL or it points an element that, because of the value of its data field, has to be removed.
+However, the function returns the address of the element that precedes the one to be removed.
 Please observe that the expressions in the condition in the 5th line cannot change their places.
 Otherwise the function would reference the data field of an element before checking if the element exists.
 It could cause the program to fail.
-35 / 57